LumiOpen/evals/README.md

 You can use the included watch.py to monitor squeue to catch when jobs complete.
 It will monitor job status and show job results.

-## Summing
+## Totaling

-Some tests require summing various scores together.
-Here's a sample script to sum mmlu.
+Some tests require averaging various scores together.
+Here's a sample script to average mmlu.

 ```
 cat output/mistralai/Mistral-7B-v0.1/mmlu.json | jq '.results | .[] | .acc' | awk '{ sum += $1; n++ } END { if (n > 0) print sum / n; }'